aguang/website/_posts/2025-04-09-spatial-integration.md

 ## How many features to select for integration?

 While working on this, I also decided to explore how many features were appropriate for integration.
 In the regular workflow of Scale, Normalize, etc. it seems like integration is [quite sensitive](https://github.com/satijalab/seurat/issues/1840) to the number of features chosen, the developers suggest using SCTransform instead which due to weighting genes based on biological variation will have less sensitivity to the number of features, as additional features used will have lower weights anyway.
-(Aside: I don't know why they don't just make SCTransform the standard workflow, I see no reason to use the Scale, Normalize, etc. one over SCTransform) To confirm this I did a small test, where I used 3000 (the standard), 2000 (less than the standard) and 500 (minimal) to see how that impacted results, if at all.
+(Aside: I don't know why they don't just make SCTransform the standard workflow, I see no reason to use the Scale, Normalize, etc. one over SCTransform) To confirm this I did a small test, where I used 3000 (the standard, Fig1), 2000 (less than the standard, Fig2) and 500 (minimal, Fig3) and plotted a UMAP of the resulting clusters to see how that impacted results, if at all.

 ```
 feature_test <- function(x, nfeatures=3000) {